DecodersCommunity/Decoders-Community/README.md

-**STEP-6:** Create your pull request to main branch & wait for review
+**STEP-6:** Create your pull request to main branch & wait for review.